Married Women's Property Act 1870: Background

-Once a woman became married, she had no claim to her property, as her husband had full control and could do whatever suited him regarding the property: "Thus, a woman, on marrying, relinquished her personal property—moveable property such as money, stocks, furniture, and livestock--- to her husband's ownership; by law he was permitted to dispose of it at will at any time in the marriage and could even will it away at death".
+Once a woman became married, she had no current claim to her property in Common Law, as her husband had full control and could do whatever suited him regarding the property: "Thus, a woman, on marrying, relinquished her personal property—moveable property such as money, stocks, furniture, and livestock—to her husband's ownership; by law he was permitted to dispose of it at will at any time in the marriage and could even will it away at death".
 For example, any copyrighted material would have the copyright pass to the husband on marriage.
-This would be analogous to copyright of the work done as part of the employment being owned by the employer.
 Even in death, a woman's husband continued to have control over her former property.
-Before the Act was passed, women lost all ownership over their property when they became married: "From the early thirteenth century until 1870, English Common law held that most of the property that a wife had owned as a feme sole came under the control of the husband at the time of the marriage".
+Before the Act was passed, women lost all Common Law ownership over their property when they became married: "From the early thirteenth century until 1870, English Common law held that most of the property that a wife had owned as a feme sole came under the control of the husband at the time of the marriage".
+Nevertheless coverture was always recognised as a convenient legal fiction, and so was never applied absolutely; a wife's property could be seized by credtiors for her husband's unpaid debts, but a wife could not be tried for her husband's crimes.

+However, the Common Law is not the only law of England; and in other English bodies of law - especially Equity - other principles applied.
+English courts of Equity, particularly the Court of Chancery, became from the 17th century onwards increasingly amenable to allowing legal devices to evade or negate the perceived injustices of coverture.
+Within English Law, the Common Law was concerned with real property and inheritance, and here coverture ruled; but courts of Equity were concerned with Wills and Trusts, and were very ready to allow these legal devices to be developed in ways that constrained unlimited control by a husband over their wives' goods, property and inheritance.
+This was spurred by a particularity of the status of women in the Common Law of England; "English property law was distinctive in two respects: first, married women under coverture were even more restricted than in the rest of Europe; second, single women enjoyed a position unique in Europe as legal individuals in their own right, with no requirement for a male guardian".
+As a 'feme sole' the legal status of an unmarried woman or widow in England did not differ from that of a man.
+In circumstances of high adult mortality, many women passed between the status of 'feme sole' and 'feme covert' through successive marriages and widowhoods over an extended period.
+Many women, at all levels of society, were consequently very concerned to find ways of maintaining effective ownership in a subsequent marriage, of property and dowry that they had brought from a previous marriage; and they had the money to pay lawyers to find legal ways of doing so, and sympathetic courts willing to accommodate them.